jamesrcutmore/Quiz-game1/README.md

   [Google Fonts](https://fonts.google.com/)

 + **Imagery**

-   The imagery for this quiz is very simple, With contrasting background colour, radio and submit buttons .pleaseing and easy on the eye.
+  The imagery for the quiz game is simple colouful and pleasing on the eye.
+The navigation buttons are bright primary colour's with 3D effect movement with the hover over.
-   The submit button has a hover over contrasting colour effect.

   - [Pixabay](https://pixabay.com/)

   - [google images](https://www.google.com/imghp?hl=en/)